mlavergn/styleguide/README.md

 * Follow the patterns recommended by the platform owners Do not fight the recommendations of the platform maintainers (ie. Apple, Google, Microsoft).
 In the long term, the platform maintainer is *always* going to be right.
 If a pattern leads to a poor outcome, you are almost certainly the cause, not the pattern.
 The choices are to do it as recommended now, or invest effort in a "different" approach that will eventually have to be replaced with the recommended approach
 * Test deep, not shallow
-    Unit tests should test the call stack (aka. "to the wire"), not just the first logic layer.
-If a function relies on a deep call stack, test all the logic layers in that stack to the point just prior to an externality occurring.
-A real world example would be testing that an electric socket has 3 prongs, but not testing if the socket is physically connected to then electrical panel.
+    Unit tests should test the call stack, not just the first call.
+If a function relies on a deep call stack, test all the logic layers to the point prior to an externality occurring.
+A real world example would be testing that an electric socket has 3 prongs, and is flush with the wall, but not testing if the socket is connected to then electrical panel.

-    > Bug Surface: I'm not sure when I acquired this term, I don't think I coined it, but bug surface describes code in which bugs could potentially exist.

 ## Summary

-I will confess to not always following these guidelines, my GitHub account contains many projects that are a testament to that.
-Simple is typically harder than complex.
-It takes more thinking and planning to achieve simplicity.
-However, when these guidelines are followed, the code bases that result are easier to onboard developers on, have fewer bugs, are more flexible, have lower levels of [bit rot](https://en.wikipedia.org/wiki/Software_rot), and resist the accumulation of [https://en.wikipedia.org/wiki/Technical_debt](technical debt).
+My GitHub account contains many projects that show me not always following these guidelines.
+It takes significant thought and planning to achieve simplicity and maintainability.
+If you are writing long term code that will be developed in a team setting, then it is worth expending additional effort to follow GRUNT and MSCV.
+Code bases that follow these guidelines will be easier to onboard developers on, have fewer bugs, be more flexible, have lower levels of bit rot, and resist the accumulation of technical debt.

-Keep things simple, do one thing at a time, do not hide implementations, leverage the compiler, and keep cognitive overhead constrained so developers can focus on the task they're working on.
+Keep things simple, do one thing at a time, do not hide implementations, leverage the compiler, and keep cognitive overhead low so developers can focus on the task they're working on.